 I hiked the Smith Spring Trail in the afternoon, and made fair images on both.

-I was warned of forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.
+I was warned of a forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.

 • Carlsbad Caverns and Sitting Bull Falls

-I took the Natural Entrance at Carlsbad Caverns National Park; made some decent pictures, since I had my tripod.
+I took the Natural Entrance at Carlsbad Caverns National Park and made some decent pictures, since I had my tripod.

-As I write this, I’m 39.
+When I wrote this, I was 39.
 The last time I saw Carlsbad Caverns, my parents were 39.

 • Guadalupe Peak